 It doesn’t matter if you get the Victorian style carpets or a simple soft carpet, rugs give your home an aesthetic feel.
 Moreover, thanks to technology, keeping these carpets free from pet dander, dust, and other dirt particulates can be effortless, with the right vacuum cleaner.

 However, in as much as vacuums keep your rugs tidy, about 20% of those who vacuum their rugs daily say that some vacuums damage carpet fibers.
 It’s mostly because of the rotating beater bar in the device that pulls, stretches, and wears out your carpet fibers.

 According to experts, though, while this might be true, dirt has more of a wear-and-tear-impact on your carpets and rugs than most vacuums do.

 Be that as it may, one question lingers, how often should one vacuum their carpets to avoid any damaging effects?

 How You Can Vacuum Effectively

-If you have a vacuum cleaner with multiple settings that let you customize surfaces, you shouldn’t vacuum your carpet on the bare floor setting.
+If you have the best vacuum for carpets with multiple settings that let you customize surfaces, you shouldn’t vacuum your carpet on the bare floor setting.
 Instead, you can use that for the bare floors and use the carpet setting for your rugs, as the vacuum’s instructions indicate.

 You might also want to see if the sweeper has a height settings feature.
 These settings can have a significant impact on how the hoover works or wears your carpet.
 If you set it too low, for instance, you may damage the rug or the vacuum’s roller brush1 and the drive belt.2 On the other hand, if you set your hoover too high, it won’t pick up any dust particles as efficiently.

 If you’re, however, not sure how high or low you’re vacuuming, make sure you turn it on at the top-most setting and then lower it till you can feel the sweeper tugging at the rug.

 How You Can Clean Your Carpet Efficiently